A 90-year-old Seattle woman trudged three miles through 10 inches of snow to get her vaccine shot

 Her afternoons were reserved for scrolling through the portals of 10 local vaccination sites.
 Sometimes, Goldman said, she would spend hours filling out eligibility questionnaires only to find there were no longer any available appointments.
 Some evenings, she would try again.

 “She was getting increasingly frustrated as each day went by and she couldn’t get an appointment,” her daughter said.
-“One day she said to me, ‘My whole routine is talking a walk, trying to get a vaccine appointment and figuring out what I’m going to get for dinner.'"
+“One day she said to me, ‘My whole routine is talking a walk, trying to get a vaccine appointment and figuring out what I’m going to get for dinner.' "

 Until last Friday, when Goldman clicked on the Seattle Children’s Hospital’s website to find it had available slots.
 “I couldn’t believe my eyes,” Goldman told The Post.